Samu1311/XRD1-VR/blogposts/08_Video_Presentation.md

 ## 🙏 Closing Thoughts

-Thank you for taking the time to explore our VR experience.
+Thank you for watching our project.
-This project pushed us creatively and technically — from designing puzzles to managing XR rigs, from scene loading to collaboration across branches.

-We hope you enjoy watching the presentation as much as we enjoyed building the project.
+This gameplay represents the final state of our VR experience — the puzzles, visuals, interactions, and flow we built together as a team.

-If you have any questions about the implementation or design choices, feel free to reach out!
+If you have questions or want insights into the implementation, feel free to ask!